 I’ve learned the hard way that there’s no point in discussing every weird thought that comes into my head with certain people.
 They won’t get it, and it will upset them.
 You must know your audience when you go into recovery.
 The beauty of sober sisters is you can give them anything, and they can handle it.
 There’s also this weird miraculous phenomenon that we NEVER lose our shit at the same time.
 It’s the craziest thing.
 Someone is always stable!

-Anyway, we made the sober sisters pin because we literally love our sober sisters and wanted to do something that would show pride in this significant relationship.
+Anyway, we created the sober sisters pins because we literally love our sober sisters and wanted to do something that would show pride in this significant relationship.